-Stephen Tafoya is a 27 year old Native American Americana/Country singer-songwriter based just about an hour from Denver, Colorado.
-After visiting RCA Studios in Nashville, Stephen had an unexpected and yet inspiring conversation with grammy award winning producer, Dave Cobb.
-Dave is known for producing some of the best songwriters in Nashville, including artists like Chris Stapleton, Jason Isbell, Brent Cobb, Zac Brown Band, Amanda Shires, Sturgill Simpson, Nikki Lane, Brent Cobb, just to name a few.
+Stephen Tafoya is a 27 year old Native American Americana/Country Singer-Songwriter based out of Nashville, TN.
+In 2016, After visiting RCA Studios in Nashville, Stephen had an unexpected and yet inspiring conversation with grammy award winning producer, Dave Cobb.
+Dave is known for producing some of the best songwriters in Nashville, including artists like Chris Stapleton, Jason Isbell, Brent Cobb, Zac Brown Band, Amanda Shires, Sturgill Simpson, just to name a few.

 Stephen wanted Dave Cobb to produce (at the time) a christian record for him.
 The well known producer kindly said he would not produce a christian record due to the lack of honesty in current modern church music.
 Stephen saw this as an opportunity to shift gears in his career by saying goodbye to writing church music, and embracing Americana/Country style songwriting.